sandan/mentalhues.github.io/CONTRIBUTING.md

 We want to communicate our contributions to the community through **issues**.
 Labels help keep the different types of issues organized.
 The descriptions of lables are below.

 ### Labels
+Labels will help guide you as you decide how you want to contribute.
+Check out the [current list of labels](https://github.com/erindcole/mentalhues/labels).
+Descriptions of Some Labels:

 ## Make a Change

 1. First, describe what you're planning to do as a comment to the issue.
 After adding the comment, you may need to make a new issue for  your contribution.
 Check in with one of the Mental Hues Core Contributors to ensure you aren't overlapping with current developing contributions and that everyone is on the same page with the goal of your contributing idea.
 You can contact Core Contributors through the [public Gitter chat](https://gitter.im/mentalhues/Lobby).

     [This blog post](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) explains why we want to contribute with Issues.

 2. [Fork](https://help.github.com/articles/fork-a-repo/) the [Mental Hues project repo](https://github.com/erindcole/mentalhues/) to your profile.
    You can now do whatever you want with this copy of the project.
 You won't mess up anyone else's work so you're super safe.

-Make sure to [keep your fork up to date](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browserwith) the master repository.
+   Make sure to [keep your fork up to date](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-    repository-via-the-browserwith) the master repository.

 3. Make the changes you've discussed.

    Try to keep the changes focused rather than changing lots of things at once.
 If you feel tempted to branch out then please *literally*    branch out: create [separate branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for different updates to make the next step much easier!

 4. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/).

    A member of the Core Contributors will review your changes, have a bit of discussion and hopefully merge them in!
 You don't have to be    ready to merge to make a pull request!
 We encourage you to submit a pull request as early as you want to.
 They help us to keep track of progress and help you to get earlier feedback.
 ## Attribution
 This Contributing Guidelines is adapted from the Contributing Guidelines developed by [Isla Staden](https://github.com/Islast) for the [Brain Networks in Python](https://github.com/Islast/BrainNetworksInPython) and written by [Erin Cole.](https://github.com/erindcole)